-Another obvious tactic is to just volunteer to put some large expenses of good friends or family on your card to help you reach the minimum spend and have them pay you back with cash or check.
+Another obvious credit card minimum spend trick is to just volunteer to put some large expenses of good friends or family on your card to help you reach the minimum spend and then have them pay you back with cash or check.

 If it is a member of your household, you may even want to add them as an authorized user so their spending will help you meet the goal.